pachi-belero/slide-html/README.md

 Code blocks are written with monospace font and must start with at least two spaces, tab, or backticks (\`) (on each line).

 Image slides start with `!` character.
+You can specify a relative path to a file, or a URL.

 Simple lists can be created by starting lines with a dash (`-`).